cdaringe/blog/src/posts/2018-10-01---fn_blog_blog/index.md

 }
 ```

-but we aren't done quite yet!
+but we aren't done quite yet!  consider the following concerns:

-- `ghost` sites let you make `pages` that _aren't_ strictly posts.  currently, the code above assumes all `.md` files are posts.  we need to discriminate between post pages and other pages.
+- `ghost` sites let you make `pages` that _aren't_ strictly posts.  currently, the code above assumes all `.md` files are posts.  we need to discriminate between post pages and other pages.  let's build all `.md` files, but only show actual `posts` in the paginated body.
 - we want to support pagination to navigate through all of the post entries.
 - we want to support authoring content that is not formally ready to publish.

-let's solve these problems in the `creatPages` function as well:
+let's solve these problems in the `createPages` function as well:

 ```js
 const createPaginatedPages = require('gatsby-paginate')